rajeshwarpatlolla/TimePickerForIonicFramework/README2.md

 }
 ````

-4) You can configure this date picker at application level in the config method using the `ionicTimePicker` provider.
+4) You can configure this time picker at application level in the config method using the `ionicTimePicker` provider.
 Your config method may look like this if you wish to setup the configuration.
 But this is not mandatory step.

 ````javascript